thekeon/tosknight-ui/docs/README.md

-# Processing.R Documentation
+# Terms of Service Knight

-The documentation is genrated by [Processing.R-docs-tools](https://github.com/processing-r/Processing.R-docs-tools).
-If you want to update the documantion, please use the tools.
+The documentation is genrated by [tosknight-ui](https://github.com/siglt/tosknight-ui).
+If you want to update the content, please use the tools.

 You could use [static-server](https://www.npmjs.com/package/static-server) to preview the documentaion in localhost: